Professional technician cleaning smoke damage and soot residue from surfaces

 Soot Type Identification

-We test residue to determine if it's dry smoke, wet smoke, protein, or fuel-based soot.
-Each type requires a different cleaning approach and different chemical agents.
+We test residue samples to determine if the damage involves dry smoke, wet smoke, protein, or fuel-based soot.
+Each type has distinct chemical properties that require a different cleaning approach and different chemical agents.
+Misidentifying the soot type and applying the wrong method is one of the most common reasons DIY cleanup fails or causes further damage.

 HEPA Vacuuming

 Industrial HEPA vacuums remove loose soot particles from all surfaces without spreading contamination.
-This critical first step prevents cross-contamination during wet cleaning.
+This critical first step prevents cross-contamination during subsequent wet cleaning phases.
+Skipping HEPA vacuuming—or using a standard vacuum—disperses fine particulates into the air and pushes soot deeper into porous materials.

 Chemical Sponge & Wet Cleaning